apollographql/apollo-kotlin/README.md

 ![CI](https://github.com/apollographql/apollo-android/workflows/CI/badge.svg)
 [![GitHub release](https://img.shields.io/github/release/apollographql/apollo-android.svg)](https://github.com/apollographql/apollo-android/releases/latest)

-Apollo-Android is a GraphQL client that generates Java and Kotlin models from GraphQL queries.
-These models give you a typesafe API to work with GraphQL servers.
-Apollo will help you keep your GraphQL query statements together, organized, and easy to access.
-Change a query and recompile your project - Apollo code gen will rebuild your data model.
-Code generation also allows Apollo to read and unmarshal responses from the network without the need of any reflection.
+Apollo Android is a GraphQL client that generates Java and Kotlin models from GraphQL queries.
+These models give you a type-safe API to work with GraphQL servers.
+Apollo helps you keep your GraphQL query statements together, organized, and easy to access.
+When you change a query and recompile your project, Apollo codegen rebuilds your data model.
+Code generation also allows Apollo to read and unmarshal responses from the network without the need for any reflection.

-Apollo-Android is designed primarily with Android in mind but you can use it in any Java/Kotlin app.
-The android-only parts are in `apollo-android-support` and are only needed to use SQLite as a cache or the android main thread for callbacks.
+This library is designed primarily with Android in mind, but you can use it in any Java/Kotlin app.
+All Android-specific functionality (such as using SQLite as a cache or the Android main thread for callbacks) is in `apollo-android-support`.

-Apollo-android features:
+## Features

-* Automatic generation of typesafe models.
+* Automatic generation of typesafe models
-* Support for Java and Kotlin code generation.
+* Support for Java and Kotlin code generation
-* Queries, Mutations and Subscriptions.
+* Queries, Mutations and Subscriptions
-* Reflection-free parsing of responses.
+* Reflection-free parsing of responses
-* HTTP cache.
+* HTTP cache
-* Normalized cache.
+* Normalized cache
-* File Upload.
+* File uploads
-* Custom scalar types.
+* Custom scalar types
-* Support for RxJava2, RxJava3, and Coroutines.
+* Support for RxJava2, RxJava3, and Coroutines

-## Adding Apollo-Android to your Project
+## Adding Apollo to your Project

 The latest Gradle plugin version is [ ![Download](https://api.bintray.com/packages/apollographql/android/apollo/images/download.svg) ](https://bintray.com/apollographql/android/apollo-gradle-plugin/_latestVersion)